-This building is projected to meet a LEED for New Construction Gold certification level and includes the following features:
+This building met the LEED Silver certification for new construction and includes the following features:

 - This building is expected to save 30 percent in annual energy costs and more than 35 percent in annual potable water compared to an equivalent code-compliant building. - Over 75 percent of regularly used workspaces in this building can be day lit year-round. - Both an onsite clinic and fitness opportunities are housed in this facility.
 Onsite nursing staff and wellness programs and equipment are available to employees.